vittoriofortino84/EDTOX/README.md

 genes in NURSA.

 ## 1_4_EDC_Decoy_selection.R
-Selection of EDCs and decoys based on proportion test of ToxCast assays and jaccard dissimilarity of MIEs
+The most significat assay endpoints in ToxCast for the EDCs were obtained by proportion test.
+EDCs in DEDuCT list which were incative for all the selected assay endpoints were removed from the training set.
+The compounds with the maximum Jaccard distance with MIEs related to EDCs were considered as negative controls (decoys).

 ## 1_5_ToxCast_dictionaries.R
-Preparation of ToxCast target genes and endpoints dictionaries
+Preparation of ToxCast target genes and endpoiints.

 # 2. Generating gene co-expression networks

 ## 2_1_Drug_matrix_wTO.R
 wTO network from Drug Matrix LFCs